bignosethethird/Technical-Architecture-Notes/Data Architecture [Project].md

 This DAD will:

-•	Present the data-oriented design aspects and define them
+* Present the data-oriented design aspects and define them
-•	Describe the Configurable Items (CI) being implemented
+* Describe the Configurable Items (CI) being implemented
-•	Describe the software interfaces
+* Describe the software interfaces
-•	Describe the performance
+* Describe the performance
-•	Include design features and the architecture of the project
+* Include design features and the architecture of the project
-•	Describe attributes of the data architecture that relate to non-functional requirements specified in the NFR: o	Security o	Safety o	Performance o	Data life cycle, from creation to disposal
+* Describe attributes of the data architecture that relate to non-functional requirements specified in the NFR:
+** Security
+** Safety
+** Performance
+** Data life cycle, from creation to disposal

 ## Intended Audience